Contacts & Links

 - Richard Morrish Associates, Landscape Architects

-- and the many individual people of King’s Lynn who have encouraged the development of the Harding’s Pits Doorstep Green.
+- and the many other companies and individuals who have contributed to the development of the Doorstep Green since its inception.

 Artwork by Janet Johnston